relwiwa/basic-react-workshop/tutorial-step4.md

 We also want our MarkdownInput component to use the value from the state.
 So let's also pass it to it:
 ```
 <MarkdownInput
-  markdown={this.state.markdown}
+  markdown={markdown}
 />
 ```
 Now, also the MarkdownInput component receives the markdown from the state.

 This is one of the key features of React: **data flows from top to bottom**.
 The child component receives its value from the parent component.

 **What is state in the parent component, becomes props in the child component.
 Child components can never change props.
 Only state can be changed in the parent component.
-Like this, changes in state affect the props of child components.**
+Like this, changes in state affect the props of child components** and UI updates take place.

 In the MarkdownInput component, we now can use the markdown via **props**:
 ```
-const MarkdownInput = function(props) {
+function MarkdownInput(props) {
   return (
     <textarea
       placeholder="Enter markdown"